privateai/deid-examples/python/OCR Examples/README.md

 ## Contents in this directory

+1. docker-compose file to manage deid container
-1. docker-compose files to manage deid container and Azure Computer Vision container
+1. docker-compose file to manage deid and Azure Computer Vision container